malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ![tictactoe6](/assets/images/rl_tictactoe/tictactoe6.svg)

+The 60.4% loss rate to the mischevious player went down to 8.4%.
 Not perfect, but much better!

 # Code

 This section talks about the technical details of coding the reinforcement learner and the training and testing functions.
-The code is written without using machine learning packages.
 Link to Jupyter Notebook with all the Python code: [link](https://gist.github.com/malisas/02f6875656cc2ab8d9e59e909372dc99)

 In order to code and train a reinforcement learner, there are a few software considerations:
 1. The reinforcement learner needs to train by playing a lot of games.
-2. The reinforcement learner needs some way to store its learnings (e.g. updated probabilities) across games.
-The technical terminology for this is a `policy`, which we will define here as a dictionary that maps each board state to a set of possible moves and their evolving probabilities/weights.
+2. The reinforcement learner needs some way to store its learnings (e.g. updated rewards and probabilities) across games.
+The technical terminology for this is a `policy`, which we will define here as a dictionary that maps each board state to a set of possible moves and their evolving rewards/probabilities.
 3. The reinforcement learner also needs an opponent.

 **RL Terminology:** A policy is the strategy an agent uses to decide actions.
 A policy maps states to possible actions and their probabilities.